 Led by bold design and visually stimulating imagery, video and animation the site is not only aesthetically pleasing, but also simple to navigate and simple to customise.

 Landing pages were designed with customisation functionality for editors looking to create visually attractive event pages beyond rigid template restrictions, adapt layouts for different art forms or venues, add price promotions, or customise membership messaging.

 In the CMS this is supported by a component-based structure that offers editors a lot of freedom to add content, order pages, and edit information from the event system we integrated with.
 Because Drupal 8 is used as a ‘headless’ CMS, with a React based frontend, the CMS doesn’t limit the user experience.
 Event data is pulled in from the back office Artifax system, and media from digital asset management system Bynder.
 For ticket booking and user accounts we integrated the site with Southbank Centre’s ticketing solution, based on Tessitura.

 The discovery process consisted of workshops with all departments of the Southbank Centre, reviewing business objectives, and discussing the performance of the site.
 Sessions were completed with Southbank Centre’s leadership team, setting the ambition and concept sign off.

 This concept was developed in close collaboration between strategist/UX designer, visual designer, lead developer and product owner.

 Design continued in parallel with the development sprints, so developers could feed into the feasibility of the design.
 We also held weekly sessions to jointly define and prioritise the user stories.

-It will come as a shock to no one that Covid-19, and the resulting cancellation of physical events, impacted the traffic of the Southbank Centre drastically.
+It will come as a shock to no one that Covid-19year of venue closures meant KPIs have been in flux.
 However, looking at qualitative metrics, the rebuild has been a success.